zakagan/DoomsdayCalc/README.md

 Here is an abridged run through of the method using October 21st, 2015 (brief aside: what movie is made this date famous?):

-1. Find the soomsday of the century by taking the "century part" (e.g. 20 from 2015), then taking that modulo 4.
+1. Find the doomsday of the century by taking the "century part" (e.g. 20 from 2015), then taking that modulo 4.
-  * if the resut is 0, the century Doomsday is Tuesday
+  * if the result is 0, the century Doomsday is Tuesday
-  * if the resut is 1, the century Doomsday is Sunday
+  * if the result is 1, the century Doomsday is Sunday
-  * if the resut is 2, the century Doomsday is Friday
+  * if the result is 2, the century Doomsday is Friday
-  * if the resut is 3, the century Doomsday is Wednesday
+  * if the result is 3, the century Doomsday is Wednesday

 2. Next take the "year part" of the date (e.g. 15 from 2015), compute the following: `century doomsday + year part + floor(year part ÷ 4) % 7`.
 Taking the century doomsday from the previous step (Tuesday, or 2 in numerical form), we compute `2 + 15 + floor(15 ÷ 4) % 7 = 6` which is Saturday.
 This is the "year doomsday".